JanviMahajan14/ISCCweb19/README.md

 5. Informal events like singing and dance competition.
 6. Logo of our Sponsors.
 7. Gallery page including pics of last fest.
-8. Social awareness initiative  - last year it was samriddhi which was concerned with menstrual hygiene
+8. Social awareness initiative  - last year it was samriddhi who was concerned with menstrual hygiene.
 9. Our team - convenor , tech core , pr core, hr core , sponsorship core.
-10. A button with generates  a customised pass with a random unique number.
+10. A button which generates  a customised pass with a random unique number.

 All you need to do is create a dummy for us.
 Take any images.
 Make sure you make it highly interactive.